A `Ukulele is:

 Woman is at a uke festival with a lovely soprano ukulele under her arm.
 Another woman walks up and gazes admiringly at the first woman's uke, at which point the woman holding the uke looks over and says with a smile; "I got it for my husband."
 Second woman nods and says, "good trade."

-Hard copy books are available at , Funky Frets and a few select ukulele dealers.
-Retailers wishing to carry books by Curt Sheller can contact Curt right here on LearningUkulele.com for more info and to get setup.
+In addition to on-line, right here on LearningUkulele.com, hard copy books are available at , Funky Frets and a few select ukulele dealers.
+Retailers wishing to carry books by Curt Sheller can contact me, Curt directly here on LearningUkulele.com for more info and to get setup.
+However, I'm pretty much going all digital and make the content viewable online - just like you can preview a book at a traditional book store.